jaycordaro/pdmbrd/readme.md

 ### Audio in over 3.5mm jack
 Set J12 and J13 to 2-3.
 insert a 3.5mm male jack into J16.
+The figure below shows 1.8V operation with the jumpers configured for audio in over J16, 3.5mm jack.

 ![pdm_3p5mm_in_config](/images/pdm_3p5mm_in_config.png)